NathansStuff/kickstarterCloneYoutubePart5/README.md

-# kickstarterCloneYoutubePart2
+# kickstarterCloneYoutubePart5

 ## Overview

 Optional features to make the application more robust and production standard, not necessary for building the basics but worthwhile to develop good practices.

+-   Eslint: Standard typescript
+-   Stricter linting
+-   Nullish Coalescing
--   Eslint
+-   No any
--   Stricter typescript standards
+-   Full features of typescript
--   Pre commit checking with husky
--   Exporting postman collection

 #### Commands

-npm init @eslint/config
+npm i eslint-config-standard-with-typescript